Sitecore/Sitecore.Demo.Edge/docs/docker.md

 ## Starting Over

 A script here can be used to "reset" the state of your containers.
 It clears all mounted data and deployed/copied build output.
-In an elevated PowerShell terminal:
+In an elevated PowerShell terminal in the `.\Website` folder:

 1. Ensure you have [stopped the containers](#Stopping-the-Containers).
 2. Run the script: